These days many people’s first impression of your business is your website – and the number one question in their minds is: Can I trust you?

 People come to websites with a task in mind – they want to do something – and with relatively small sites it doesn’t take a genius to work out what the top tasks are and make sure they are easy to carry out.

 Make sure you do the simple stuff well – make it easy to find your contact details, for example.
+We’ve done a whole post on top tasks here.

 6. Test your site